- About Us

 Programs are encouraged to contact MMP staff for assistance.
 Questions are welcome!
 Support is available at each phase of membership.

-For more information, contact Linda Peterson, manager of training and technical assistance, at 617.695.2436 or firstname.lastname@example.org.
+For more information, contact Shauna Greene, manager of training and technical assistance, at sgreene (at) massmentors (dot) org or 617.695.2436.